samullen/samullen.github.io/_posts/articles/2019-10-20-understanding-elixirs-broadway.md

 There are more moving parts in Broadway than what's been advertised, so we'll use an example project to highlight what those parts do.
 At its simplest, every Broadway application has two primary components: a producer and a consumer.
-The producer is a GenStage module which "produces" events to, while the consumer is a function which "processes" those events.
+The producer is a GenStage module which "produces" events, while the consumer is a function which "processes" those events.
 For our first example, we'll implement those two pieces, but we'll need three modules to do it:

 - A `Counter` module used to provide a range of number to consumers.
 - A transformer module which transforms the data into Broadway messages.